org-metaeffekt/metaeffekt-documentation/metaeffekt-annex/README.md

 {metæffekt} Annex - to its full extent - is an archive consisting of:
 * a PDF document explaining the `subject` of interest
 * an aggregation of the effective terms and licenses the `subject` is provided under
-* an aggregation of specific occurrences of terms and licenses on component/part level
+* an aggregation of specific occurrences of terms and licenses on the component/part level
 * an aggregation of source archives that is provided with the `subject`

-The primary purpose of the {metæffekt} Annex is to address license obligation within a single archive.
+The primary purpose of the {metæffekt} Annex is to address license obligations within a single archive.
 At least, as far as possible, when no additional services or other option making sources available have been selected.

 The `subject` of interest can be: